 - Go on a vacation.
 Whether you leave for a week or you take a five-minute mental vacation, sometimes an escape from reality is all it really takes to re-energize and rejuvenate yourself.

-No matter what types of activities or lack thereof, refuel you and rejuvenate you after a tough workday or workweek, remember that relaxation is only a good nights sleep away.
+No matter what types of activities or lack thereof, refuel you and rejuvenate yourself after a tough workday or workweek, remember that relaxation is only a good night's sleep away.

 Maintaining the balance between work and home can take many forms: